Maintain your benefits for the supports you need. Keep your assets for the life you choose.

 paperwork image

-Person with a qualifying disability wishes to apply for government benefits, like NYS Medicaid.
+Person with a qualifying disability wishes to apply for or needs to maintain government benefits, like NYS Medicaid.

 image of a home